Shah Jahan: Relations with the Safavid dynasty

-Military Campaign in Central Asia
+Military campaign in Central Asia

-Shah Jahan launched an invasion of Central Asia in 1646-1647.
+Shah Jahan launched an invasion of Central Asia from 1646 to 1647 against the Khanate of Bukhara.
+With a total army of 75,000, Shah Jahan and his sons Aurangzeb and Murad Bakhsh temporarily occupied the territories of Balkh and Badakhshan.
+However, they retreated from the fruitless lands, and Balkh and Badakhshan returned to Bukharan control.

 Relations with the Ottoman Empire

 Shah Jahan sent an embassy to the Ottoman court in 1637.
 Led by Mir Zarif, it reached Sultan Murad IV the following year, while he was encamped in Baghdad.
-Zarif presented him with fine gifts and a letter which encouraged an alliance against Safavid Persia.
+Zarif presented him with fine gifts and a letter that encouraged an alliance against Safavid Persia.
 The Sultan sent a return embassy led by Arsalan Agha.
 Shah Jahan received the ambassador in June 1640.

+While he was encamped in Baghdad, Murad IV is known to have met ambassadors of the Mughal Emperor Shah Jahan, Mir Zarif and Mir Baraka, who presented 1000 pieces of finely embroidered cloth and even armor.
+Murad IV gave them the finest weapons, saddles and Kaftans and ordered his forces to accompany the Mughals to the port of Basra, where they set sail to Thatta and finally Surat.
 They exchanged lavish presents, but Shah Jahan was displeased with Sultan Murad's return letter, the tone of which he found discourteous.
 Sultan Murad's successor, Sultan Ibrahim, sent Shah Jahan another letter encouraging him to wage war against the Persians, but there is no record of a reply.

 War with Portuguese

 Shah Jahan gave orders in 1631 to Qasim Khan, the Mughal viceroy of Bengal, to drive out the Portuguese from their trading post at Port Hoogly.
 The post was heavily armed with cannons, battleships, fortified walls, and other instruments of war.
-The Portuguese were accused of trafficking by high Mughal officials and due to commercial competition the Mughal-controlled port of Saptagram began to slump.
+The Portuguese were accused of trafficking by high Mughal officials, and due to commercial competition, the Mughal-controlled port of Saptagram began to slump.
 Shah Jahan was particularly outraged by the activities of Jesuits in that region, notably when they were accused of abducting peasants.
 On 25 September 1632, the Mughal Army raised imperial banners and gained control over the Bandel region, and the garrison was punished.
 On 23 December 1635, Shah Jahan issued a farman ordering the Agra Church to be demolished.
 The Church was occupied by the Portuguese Jesuits.
-However the Emperor allowed the Jesuits to conduct their religious ceremonies in privacy.
-He also banned the Jesuits in preaching their religion and making converts from both Hindus and Muslims.
+However, the Emperor allowed the Jesuits to conduct their religious ceremonies in privacy.
+He also banned the Jesuits from preaching their religion and making converts from both Hindus and Muslims.
+Though in the decree, he also granted 777 bighas of rent-free land to the Augustinian Fathers and the Christian community in Bandel, currently in West Bengal, shaping its Portuguese heritage for times to come.

-Indian Ocean fleet

-By the reign of Shah Jahan the navy of the Mughal Empire was based at Kozhikode, ready to secure the Indian Ocean trade that was vital to the economy of India.

-Ministers

-Shah Jahan's treasurer was Sheikh Farid, who founded the city of Faridabad.